hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 	d.
 Clear the **Enable VMCI between VMs** option.

+10. Convert that OVSvApp appliance to template format.

+	a.
+Right-click the OVSvApp appliance.

+	b.
+Click **Template > Convert to Template**.

+	vCenter Server marks that virtual machine as a template and displays the task in the Recent Tasks pane.

 ### Install the prerequisite python libraries

 On the server where you extracted the `ovsvapp.tgz` file, install the pyvmomi [pyvmomi package](https://pypi.python.org/pypi/pyvmomi).